TISUnion/PrimeBackup/docs/concept/storage_structure.md

 - A chunk stores a piece of file content, its hash, its compression method, and its size information
 - Chunks are content-defined, so inserting or modifying data in the middle of a large file can still keep many neighboring chunks reusable
-- Chunk files are stored independently and deduplicated globally, just like direct blobs
+- Chunk payloads are stored in pack entries and deduplicated globally

 Chunk group is an ordered list of chunks used to reduce metadata fan-out for a chunked blob